brian-lau/MatlabStan/README.md

 # MatlabStan
 A Matlab interface to [Stan](http://mc-stan.org/), a package for Bayesian inference using the No-U-Turn sampler, a variant of Hamiltonian Monte Carlo.

 For more information on Stan and its modeling language, see the Stan User's Guide and Reference Manual at http://mc-stan.org/.

+## Status
+The interface is very prelimenary, and subject to changes as I get through testing.
+Should be cleaned up soon...

 ## Installation
 +[CmdStan 2.0.1+](http://mc-stan.org/cmdstan.html) is required.
 Installation instructions here.